PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/122/answer_error_test_issue_3.md

     if len(self.blocks) != len(other.blocks):
         return False

+    # modified canonicalize function to return a hashable object
+    def canonicalize(block):
+        return (block.dtype.name, tuple(block.mgr_locs.as_array.tolist()))

-    self_blocks = self.blocks
+    self_blocks = sorted(self.blocks, key=canonicalize)
-    other_blocks = other.blocks
+    other_blocks = sorted(other.blocks, key=canonicalize)

-    if len(self_blocks) != len(other_blocks):
-        return False

     return all(
         block.equals(oblock) for block, oblock in zip(self_blocks, other_blocks)
     )
 ```

-In this fixed code, we directly assign `self.blocks` and `other.blocks` to `self_blocks` and `other_blocks` respectively, without the sorting based on `canonicalize` function.

-This fix ensures that the `equals` function correctly handles identical blocks with different locations and passes the failed test without affecting other successful tests.
+With this modification, the `equals` method should now work correctly and pass the failed test without affecting other successful tests.